Siwi0w0/Frontend-Projects/README.md

 ## Acknowledgements

 Thanks to everyone who was willing to share their solutions, I learned a lot about how to improve my solutions.
+Also a big thank you to everyone who have gave me helpful suggestions so I can improve my solution!